vkononov/fillable-pdf/README.md

     ```

 * `field_type`
-    *Retrieves the numeric type of a field given its unique field name.*
+    *Retrieves the string type of a field given its unique field name.*

     ```ruby
     pdf.field_type(:football)